SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 group however refutes any affiliation with Modern Monetary Theory.
 --- [(downloaded 2023-01-02)](https://en.wikipedia.org/wiki/Positive_Money).

-They are right to refute affiliation with MMT, because MMT would say the UK already have sovereign currency, they just do not know it, and act like they do not have BOE created money.
+They are right to refute affiliation with MMT, because MMT would say, "LOL!
+The UK already have sovereign currency," they just do not know it, and act like they do not have BOE created money.
 It is fair, I think, to say the UK monetary system looks like a private bank mafiosi, but appearances are deceptive.
 It is a bankers mafia only because the government wants it to be.

 All private banks in the UK have all obtained their UKP equity from past UK